 Supporting the team was easy, but loving their unofficial 98 year old mascot was even easier.
 Sister Jean blew up overnight, and she instantly became the grandma everybody wished they had.
 She’s attracted more media attention than the OJ Verdict, and she’s just as innocent as he was (Wink Wink).
 When a reporter asked her how she was dealing with her newfound national fame, Sister Jean was quick to put that bitch in her place.

-How dare Lauren Comitor refer to international sensation Sister Jean as only a national sensation.
-As if there aren’t people in China and France who are also in love with this woman.
+How dare Lauren Comitor refer to international sensation Sister Jean as only a national sensation, as if there aren’t people in China, France and probably even aliens in outer space who are also in love with this woman.
 I don’t know the rules, but I think Lauren should lose her job over this.
 The media should not be allowed to slander the name of somebody as great as Sister Jean by downplaying her as only a national celebrity.
-Shame on you, Lauren, shame on you big time.
-And just to really drive the point home, here’s one of Sister Jean’s friend to let you know you should be ashamed of yourself.
+Shame on you, Lauren.
+Shame on you big time.
+And just to really drive the point home, here’s one of Sister Jean’s friends to let you know you should be ashamed of yourself.

 Now a lot of people think she’s just a cute old lady who sits in the stands and looks like she bakes delicious cookies, but there’s much more to her than that.
 For 98 years old, she is surprisingly articulate in her interviews and has decent basketball knowledge.
 Some players have said she gives them advice before the games, and that they consider her an assistant coach.
 So basically Sister Jean is running the entire operation over there at Loyola Chicago, but she’s so modest that she doesn’t want all the credit.
 God bless you Sister Jean.
 God bless you